 In the past, whether the father was married to the mother of his biological children largely determined his rights and obligations.
-Although modern adoption and custodial laws maintain a focus on the best interests of the child, defining that concept proves complicated.
-Changes in the law over time have expanded the group of people considered suitable as custodial or adoptive parents, which now includes unmarried biological fathers as well as the partner of the biological parent.
-107
+Although modern adoption and custody laws maintain a focus on the best interests of the child, defining that concept proves complicated.
+Changes in the law over time have expanded the group of people considered suitable as custodial or adoptive parents, which now

-100. Erin Bajackson, Best Interests of the Child, 25 J. Am.
+100. Erin Bajackson, Best Interests of the Child - A Legislative Journey Still in Motion, 25 J. Am.
 ACAD.
 MATRIM.
-L. 311, 316 (2013).
+LAWS.
+311, 316 (2013).

-101. Deborah E. Crum, Uniform Adoption Laws: A Public Health Perspective, 7 PITT.
-J. ENVTL.
-PUB.
-HEALTH L. 127, 138 n.44 (2012).
+101. Deborah E. Crum, Uniform Adoption Laws: A Public Health Perspective, 7 Pitt.
+J. Env't.
+Pub.
+Health L. 127, 138 n.44 (2012).

-102. See Or.
-Rev. Stat.
-Ann. § 109.092(3) (West, Westlaw through 2022 Reg.
-Sess. of the 81st Leg.
+102. See OR.
+REV. STAT.
+ANN. § 109.092(3) (West, Westlaw through 2023 Reg.
+Sess. of the 82d Legis.
 Assemb.).

 103. See Ardis L. Campbell, Annotation, Rights of Unwed Father to Obstruct Adoption of His Child by Withholding Consent, 61 A.L.R.
 5th 151 (1998) (citing Pierce v.
 Society of Sisters of Holy Names, 268 U.S. 510 (1925)) ("Historically, the rights of unwed fathers to make any determination regarding their children have been curtailed by state laws justified by stated considerations of public policy and the best interest of children.
 These restraints have been applicable particularly to the adoption of illegitimate children, decrees which permanently terminate the relationship between a biological parent and child.
 This premise prevailed until the 1970s even though the rights and privileges of parenthood have been granted fundamental constitutional protection since the 1920s."); Meyer v.
-Nebraska 262 U.S. 390, 400 (1923); infra Part III.A.
+Nebraska, 262 U.S. 390, 400 (1923); infra Part III.A.